LynMcJo06/Election_Analysis/README.md

 ## Summary
 The election analysis showed the following:
  - Approximately 369,711 votes were cast in the election.
- - Three candidates received votes:
+ - Three candidates received votes: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
-        * Charles Casper Stockham
-        * Diana DeGette
-        * Raymon Anthony Doane

  - The results were:
  -      * Charles Stockham received 85,213 votes and 23.0% of the votes cast
  -      * Diana DeGette received 272,892 votes and 73.8% of the votes cast